audacity/audacity-support/nyquist-plugins/effect-plugins/amplify-mix-and-pan-effects.md

 Author: [David R.Sky](https://audionyq.com/david\_r\_sky)

-The original Stereo Butterfly plug-in, the name coming from a butterfly's wings, which can be spread wide (1, full stereo), closed (0, sounding mono), or somewhere in-between.
+The original Stereo Butterfly plugin, the name coming from a butterfly's wings, which can be spread wide (1, full stereo), closed (0, sounding mono), or somewhere in-between.
 Stereo Butterfly can even mirror the left and right channels (-1... the butterfly's flipped!).
 And also anywhere between the extremes from -1 to 1.

 Parameters: